How Much Blood Will They Take When You Donate Plasma?

 Giving plasma differs from donating whole blood in a few ways.
 When you give whole blood, it is immediately placed in a collecting bag and separated in a laboratory.
 When you give plasma, the blood collected from your arm is separated into its various components using specialized equipment, and the red blood cells are then sent back into your body.

-During one donation session, source plasma donors can provide up to 800 milliliters of plasma.
-This amount only constitutes about 10% of your total blood volume, which is quickly replenished by the body in a matter of hours.
+During one donation session, source plasma donors can provide up to 800 milliliters of plasma. , which is quickly replenished by the body in a matter of hours.

 Donated plasma is used in creating therapeutic proteins, which are life-saving treatments for patients with primary immunodeficiency, hemophilia, septic shock, and other conditions that are treated with these proteins.